 - https://schema.org/SoldOut (is the same as ‘out of stock’)

 These are the only allowed values.
 Many themes use ‘in_stock’ which is invalid because of the underscore.

-Fixing this in the theme should be relatively easy.
+Fixing this in the theme or removing it should be relatively easy.

 Notification: Automatic item updates: Missing schema.org microdata availability information

 This notification is similar to the more general missing microdata for availability so the first thing to do is to check that the availability data is correct.

 Most of the time both of those problems happen at the same time and fixing the product’s availability in the theme will fix it.